antoniotroiano/covid19tracker/README.md

 * Details for worldwide
     + Overview of daily data (confirmed / recovered / death / active cases) and daily increment
     * Time series in different charts (line / bar)
+    * A daily trend for confirmed, recovered and deaths (bar chart)
+    * Additional data for:
+        * Deaths and recovery rate

 * A sorted list by confirmed, active cases and death with all countries